Lollover45/data-engineering-project/README.md

 6. Move the APHIS and GBIF files into their respective folders and everything should work.

+7. The password for clickhouse webUI is 12345678.

 ## Visuals from Airflow
 ### The DAGs used in the project